Veraxus/DeskCycle-Rasperry-Pi-Pico-Game-Controller/README.md

 # DeskCycle-Game-Controller
-Use a Raspberry Pi Pico to convert your pedaling speed into WSAD game movement.
+Use a Raspberry Pi Pico to convert your DeskCycle pedaling speed into WSAD game movement.

 ## Requirements
 Assumes use of CircuitPython for your Pico ( https://circuitpython.org/board/raspberry_pi_pico/ ) or Pico W ( https://circuitpython.org/board/raspberry_pi_pico_w/ ) microcontroller.